shourysharma/standard_practices/pull_requests/README.md

 Select the base branch to which you want to merge your changes.
 Usually, this is the default branch of the original repository, such as `main` or `master`.

 **Step 9: Choose the Compare Branch**
-Choose the compare branch, which is the branch you created earlier with your changes, such as `feat/new-feature`.
+Choose the compare branch, which is the branch you created earlier with your changes, such as `issue#<issue-number>`.

 **Step 10: Write the Pull Request Title**
 Write a descriptive and concise title for your pull request.
 The title should clearly summarize the changes you are proposing.